 - Give less depth inactivity and sleep tracking stats.

+Polar M430 is the best GPS fitness tracker.
 The best thing about this device is that it offers the basics of a running watch at a reasonable price.
 It’s a simple GPS running watch with some cool extra features.
 It has a better design then Polar V800, despite lacking extra metrics like cycling cadence and built-in OHR.
 The watch has a small face and a very comfortable strap for the wrist.
 You’ll be able to see your stats even in direct sunlight through the high contrast display.

 You don’t need a unique charging cable to charge it; a simple USB cable does the job.
 It gives the basic pace, burned calorie, distance, and altitude tracking.
 Through an internal accelerometer, the device will track your steps, sleep, and activity even when your mobile.